CodyFHPearson/2019-2023-PIT-Gender-Analysis/readme.md

 This data analysis was done was done as the capstone project for Google Data Analytics course on Coursera.
 This project follows the 6 steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

 During the process of selecting a topic for the project, I knew that I needed a subject matter that not only was unique to me but also possessed real-world implications.
-When I expressed this to a friend they gave me the idea for this project.
-Working with real world data has its own unique benefits one of them being as this data was already well maintained and put together there was  little to no cleaning necessary.
-However, as a person new to data analysis it also presented unique challenges that I had to find solutions for on my own.
+When I expressed this to a friend they gave me the idea to look into gender differences in regards to shelter.
+Working with real world data has its own unique benefits for instance, as this data was already well maintained and put together there was little to no cleaning necessary.
+However, as a person new to data analysis it also presented unique challenges that required me to find solutions that went beyond the Coursera course.
 This lead to me learning a ton during this project, and I will continue to update it and improve on it as I gain experience and knowledge in the field of data analytics.